 Starting with version 4.0, to create new disk images, please use the "Storage" page in a virtual machine's settings dialog because disk images are now by default stored in each machine's own folder.

 Hard disk image files can be copied onto other host systems and imported into virtual machines there, although certain guest systems (notably Windows 2000 and XP) will require that the new virtual machine be set up in a similar way to the old one.

 Do not simply make copies of virtual disk images.
 If you import such a second copy into a virtual machine, VirtualBox will complain with an error, since VirtualBox assigns a unique identifier (UUID) to each disk image to make sure it is only used once.
-See the section called “Cloning disk images” for instructions on this matter.
-Also, if you want to copy a virtual machine to another system, VirtualBox has an import/export facility that might be better suited for your needs; see the section called “Importing and exporting virtual machines”.
+See Section 5.6, “Cloning disk images” for instructions on this matter.
+Also, if you want to copy a virtual machine to another system, VirtualBox has an import/export facility that might be better suited for your needs; see Section 1.15, “Importing and exporting virtual machines”.

 For each virtual disk image supported by VirtualBox, you can determine separately how it should be affected by write operations from a virtual machine and snapshot operations.
 This applies to all of the aforementioned image formats (VDI, VMDK, VHD or HDD) and irrespective of whether an image is fixed-size or dynamically allocated.

 By default, images are in "normal" mode.
 To mark an existing image

 with one of the non-standard modes listed below, use